ethan-prime/SAT-Goat/README.md

 ![Desktop Screenshot 2022 10 29 - 19 06 10 40 (2)](https://user-images.githubusercontent.com/86028835/198856939-bb6a04d2-48f0-4458-9367-fde8ac338ac3.png)
 ![Desktop Screenshot 2022 10 29 - 19 06 14 40 (2)](https://user-images.githubusercontent.com/86028835/198856941-fef0468e-9f5f-454d-ba4e-0896a712a7af.png)

+# Reset Graph
+## Used to reset the graph window.
+Useful if you are going into panic mode and the program has messed with your graph view.